AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

     sudo chown -R janedoe:janedoe ~janedoe/.ssh
     sudo chmod 700 ~janedoe/.ssh
     ```
-1. Log out of the virtualized server by invoking the `exit` command.
+1. Log out of the virtualized server by invoking the `exit` command:
+    ```sh
+    exit
+    ```

 You have just created a new user account and gave the user access to this account by use of SSH public key authentication.
 As the administrator, you can now inform the user who requested the new user account that their account is ready for their use.
-Let's switch gears now and return to our regular user account persona.
+Meanwhile, as the regular user, you now have access to your shell account on the shared server.

 # Practice